 CDL, CLP and Medical Certificate Waivers

-This waiver became effective on January 1, 2021 and expires on February 28, 2021.
+This waiver becomes effective on March 1 and expires on May 31, 2021.
 Please read the specific provisions below, as the dates and applicability vary.
 Note that SDLAs have the authority to exercise discretion in extending these dates, consistent with the outline below.
 Carriers and drivers should check with the SDLA to confirm their states' expiration periods and should review this waiver in full to ensure all terms, conditions and restrictions are met.

 For CDL/CLP Drivers, the waiver will: